mishdub/Final_Project/README.md

 - **Maximum Total Value**: The maximum total value that can be obtained from the subset of polygons packed into the container.
 - **Subset of Polygons**: The subset of polygons that achieve this maximum value, including their placement coordinates within the container.

+## Additional Information

+More information about the algorithms used is available in the following paper: [Project Book](<your-direct-pdf-link>).